Hévíz Spa: History

+spelling Hewyz.
+After 1566 while the Ottoman Empire occupied the area of south of Lake Balaton, its water level rose making the area more swampy and difficult to access.

+In 1731 Matthias Bel, was the first to mention health treatment related to the lake.
+Ferenc Szláby, a graduated doctor and physician of county Zala, made a scientific description of the composition of the lake in 1769 at the direction of Queen Maria Theresa.

 The lake and its surroundings became the property of the Festetics family in the middle of the 18th century, who started its development as a spa.
 Earl György (I.) Festetics (between 1795 and 1797) built a thermal wooden bathing house on a float over the outflow.
 After the earl's death in 1819 the development of Hévíz stopped.
-1 March 1868, György (II.)
+In March 1868, György (II.)
 Festetics began building the bathing resort suitable for guests.
 The bath looked more or less as it does today.
 In 1866 the mirrorbath was built.

 In 1905 Vencel Reischl, a brewery owner from Keszthely, became the tenant of the bath and remained so for 35 years.
 Reischl replaced the hotels, restaurants, and buildings, and the entrance of the bath was finished in 1911 together with the Zander Institution.
 The number of visitors increased significantly, and the facilities expanded considerably as more doctors moved to the site to practice various forms of therapy.

 Between 1944 and 1946 the buildings were used as a hospital, first by the German then by the Soviet army.
 In 1948 it fell under state ownership; the State Medicinal Bath, Hévíz, was established by the Ministry of Health on 1 January 1952.
-The number of visitors tripled then quadrupled, and the machinery of the hospital and the treatments were modernised.
+The number of visitors tripled then quadrupled, and the machinery of the hospital and the treatments were modernised with a covered pool as the most modern facility of its time constructed in 1968.
 On 3 March 1986, the central buildings of the bath (in the lake) burnt down.
 In September 1989 the reconstruction of the destroyed parts was completed.